k21971/EvilHack/doc/evilhack-changelog.md

   spellcasting
 - Fix: ukiller can't be null if killer wants to go through player inventory
 - Fix: minor bugs while underwater and trying to fight monsters above water
+- Prevent wishing for objects with an invalid material whilst fuzzing

 ### Version 0.9.0